qiuyue1993/Notes/CVPR2020/Reading list.md

 - ALFRED:A Benchmark for Interpreting Grounded Instructions for Everyday Tasks

+Abstract: We present ALFRED (Action Learning From Realistic Environments and Directives), a benchmark for learning a mapping from natural language instructions and egocentric vision to sequences of actions for household tasks.

+ALFRED consists of expert demonstrations in interactive visual environments for 25k natural language directives.
+These directives contain both high-level goals like “Rinse off a mug and place it in the coffee maker.” and low-level language instructions like “Walk to the coffee maker on the right.”

+The long horizon of ALFRED tasks poses a significant challenge with sub-problems including visual semantic navigation, object detection, referring expression grounding, and action grounding.
+These challenges may be approachable by models that exploit hierarchy, modularity, and structured reasoning and planning.

 - Visual Commonsense R-CNN

 Abstract: We present a novel unsupervised feature representation learning method, Visual Commonsense Region-based Convolutional Neural Network (VC R-CNN), to serve as an improved visual region encoder for high-level tasks such as captioning and VQA.